moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 The parent category filter is filled with the main category of each of the user's courses.

 Example:
-If the course's category path is Category A -> Category B -> Category C -> Course, the filter will contain an extry with Category C.
+If the course's category path is Category A -> Category B -> Category C -> Course, the filter will contain an entry with Category C.

 ### 2. Top level category filter